Princy-000/Quote-generator_project/README.md

-i then used css to style buttons and other content of the html code.i used border box for my box sizing. for javascript, i used document.querySelector to grab classes and create variables for the quote,the button and person. i then used an array to store the different quotes and author. i then used the add event listener object to create a function than would pick a quote using the math.random function and display this quote whenever the button is pressed.
+i then used css to style buttons and other content of the html code.i used border box for my box sizing. for javascript, i used document.querySelector to grab classes and create variables for the quote,the button and person. i then used an array to store the different quotes and author. i then used the add event listener object to create a function than would pick a quote using the math.random function and display this quote whenever the button Is pressed.